Vermont Reads 2019March: Book One

 Where do I get a book?

 We count on the community organizations leading local Vermont Reads projects to loan books to their community members.
 But we still encourage everyone who can get their hands on a copy to read this year’s title.
-Watch our Calendar for events that may involve book loans, check your local library for lending copies, and see our our Participating Communities page.
+Watch our Calendar for events that may involve book loans, and check your local library for lending copies.
 Or, buy a copy from your favorite local bookstore, and when you’re done reading, loan it to a friend or neighbor.

 My book group wants to read this year’s Vermont Reads title.
 Where do we get copies?

 While book groups alone are not eligible to apply for a Vermont Reads project, we’re always pleased to see discussions about this year’s title taking place.
 Contact your local library to see if they have copies to loan, and see our Calendar for Vermont Reads events that your entire book group may be able to participate in.